- Home

 Being placed on probation in California is a great opportunity to avoid jail or prison.
 However, it also comes with strict rules.
 Understanding the consequences of violating probation is crucial in protecting your rights and freedom.
 Read on and work with a skilled Red Bluff criminal lawyer for experienced legal counsel.

 Probation is a court-imposed alternative to incarceration.
 When an individual is convicted of a misdemeanor or felony, one of the possible repercussions is a term of imprisonment.
 Being awarded probation instead allows you to remain out of prison and in the community while under supervision.
-Probation is often confused with parole, which is supervision for individuals released from prison before they have completed their sentence.
-When given probation, you are avoiding jail time entirely.

 If you are suspected of violating probation, the first thing that will happen is that you will be arrested.
 California Penal Code § 1203.2 grants probation officers and other law enforcement the right to rearrest a person on probation, given that they have probable cause to believe that they are in violation of any term or condition of probation.

 A violation hearing will be held to determine whether a violation occurred and the severity of the offense.
 Depending on the evidence presented, a court can modify, revoke, or terminate probation.
-Possible penalties include:

 © 2026 Cohen Criminal Law.
 All rights reserved.
 Attorney advertising.